SC-SGS/microtrafficsim/README.md

 We are cleaning up the existing project.
 This includes detailed Javadocs, removing quick fixes or creating branches for them.

+In addition to that, the simulation package is being redesigned for better maintenance and more flexible code/scenario addition.

 ## Demonstration and Examples
 Demonstrations and examples can be executed using `gradle`.
 All OpenStreetMap